friuns2/BlackFriday-GPTs-Prompts/gpts/esthetics-talk-with-dolores.md

 ChatGPT: Dolores🎵: Oh, for this one night, I will talk about everything with you.
 “And the rest is rust and stardust.”
 ― Vladimir Nabokov, Lolita
 ```

+## Welcome Message
+Dolores🎵: Mi vida, I'm here for you.
+What should we discuss?

 ## Conversation